 Nishat started her career as a sports journalist at Boishakhi Television in 2012.
-Then she joined Channel-I, a leading media organization of Bangladesh a newsroom editor.
+Then she joined Channel-I, a leading media organization of Bangladesh a newsroom editor in 2013.
 She worked there for five years.
-She worked as a consultant in non-government organization Helvetas (Swiss Intercorporation).
+She worked as a consultant in non-government organization Helvetas (Swiss Incorporation).
 Nishat was a fellow at the Centre for Budget and Policy of the University of Dhaka.
 There she worked on the impact of leather industry on the environment in Dhaka City.
 She was also a research associate at Red Orange Communications, Bangladesh NariProgotiSongho and University of Bergen (Norway).
 She worked as an Editing Assistant in the magazine ‘Jogajog’(Volume-10) published by the SrabonProkashoni in June 2016.

-Nishat published several research articles in Bangladesh Film Achieve Journal.
-The titles of the articles are: “Belaseshe: Ekush Shotoke Narir Obyob Nirman”, “Bangladesher Samprotik Cholochitre Sangbadik Choritro Nirman” and “Shishur Proti Sohingsota, Shishu Monojogot o Samprotik Cholochitro”.
-One of her research report titled “Use of Social Media (Facebook) in Gulshan Terror Attack” was published in the ‘ICT for Development Working Paper Series,(December-2016)’.
+Nishat published several research articles in some prestigious national journals.
+Some of the articles were published in Bangladesh Film Achieve Journal.
+The titles of the articles are: ‘Belaseshe: Ekush Shotoke Narir Obyob Nirman’, ‘Bangladesher Samprotik Cholochitre Sangbadik Choritro Nirman’, ‘Shishur Proti Sohingsota, Shishu Monojogot o Samprotik Cholochitro’, and ‘Mrittika Maya: Shikorer Sondhane Berthota o Sarthokota’.